oferby/sim-net/README.md

 - add vm
 - connect node10 and node11

-# MPLS demo
-- create demo 3

 # configure connected VMs with IP
-if the VMs are not connected to a router, they will not get IP address. in order to configure the VMs with IP address, run the command:
+if the VMs are not connected to a router, they will not get IP address. in order to configure the VMs with static IP address, run the command:
 - config ip

+# MPLS demo
+- create demo 3 (Small) or 4 (Large)

+# MPLS setup LSP
+- config mpls path X
+where X is algorithm number
+1 for dept first
+2 for Dijkstra